urbanjost/M_intrinsics/md/STORAGE_SIZE.md

 ### **Arguments**

 - **a**
-  : Shall be a scalar or array of any type.
+  : The entity to determine the storage size of

 - **kind**
-  : (Optional) shall be a scalar integer constant expression.
+  : a scalar integer constant expression that defines the kind of the output value.

 ### **Returns**

-The result is a scalar integer with the kind type parameter specified by **kind** (or default integer type if **kind** is missing).
   The result value is the size expressed in bits for an element of an array that has the dynamic type and type parameters of **a**.

+  If the type and type parameters are such that storage association applies, the result is consistent with the named constants deﬁned in the intrinsic module ISO_FORTRAN_ENV.

+   NOTE1

+    An array element might take "type" more bits to store than an isolated scalar, since any hardware-imposed align- ment requirements for array elements might not apply to a simple scalar variable.

+   NOTE2

+    This is intended to be the size in memory that an object takes when it is stored; this might diﬀer from the size it takes during expression handling (which might be the native register size) or when stored in a ﬁle.
+If an object is never stored in memory but only in a register, this function nonetheless returns the size it would take if it were stored in memory.

 ### **Examples**

 Sample program
 ```fortran
 program demo_storage_size
 implicit none